Crofton, British Columbia: Pulp & paper mill

 The Crofton pulp and paper mill, which opened in 1957, has experienced several changes in the ownership of its parent company.

 In 2001, a layer of ash fell upon the town, staining nearly every house.
 Improper burning at the mill was determined the cause.
 In response, the mill owners funded the extensive cleanup of Crofton, and improved the burning process.

 Concern about mill emissions prompted a Clean Air Concert on September 17, 2004, organized by Randy Bachman, to raise money for a study of those emissions.
 Among the groups participating were the Barenaked Ladies, Neil Young, Tal Bachman, and Randy himself.
 The concert was staged in Duncan, the nearest suitable venue.

+The pulp mill was permanently closed in early 2026.
+Domtar, its parent company, cited poor pulp prices and a lack of affordable raw material as the reasons for shutting the mill.

 Ferry terminal

 The smelter wharf was converted to become the western terminal for the Salt Spring Island ferry service established in 1955.
 BC Ferries operates the route daily.
 Some tourist traffic spends time in Crofton.

 Present community

 Forestry and recreation have anchored the community in recent decades.

 Early in the 1990s. the Crofton Community Centre Society created a scenic walkway along the Crofton shoreline.
 In 2002, Crofton's 100th anniversary, phase one of the Seawalk was completed.
 By 2014, all three phases were complete.
 The Seawalk stretches from the wharf and ferry terminal to Crofton Beach, a distance of over one kilometre.

 In 2000, the town water supply was changed from Crofton Lake to the Cowichan River.

 In September 2006, Crofton was included in a regional bus network connecting to nearby Duncan and Chemainus.
 Previously, the only public transit was a bus between Victoria and Nanaimo without regional stops.